ubaumann/naf_workshop_NUTS/docs/index.md

 - **Python (version 3.10 or above)**
 - **Python venv**: To avoid messing up your local Python setup, you should be able to create a virtual Python environment or work in a dedicated container/VM.
-- **Unix**: It is recommended that you work on a Unix-based operation system like Linux or MacOS.
+- **Unix**: It is recommended that you work on a Unix-based operation system like Linux, MacOS or WSL.
 - **Libraries**: TODO
 - **IDE**: You can use the IDE you desire.
 The proctor is most comfortable with VSCode.